The translation of this document is outdated.

 accordance with which draft decisions shall be examined by

-standing committees of a city or municipality council and
+standing committees of a council and harmonised with local

 [13 November 1997; 21 December 2000; 17 February 2005; 17